gcapes/image-classification-demo/slideshow/slides.md

 # Intro

-- I'll be using [Teachable Machine](https://teachablemachine.withgoogle.com/train/image) for this example
+- I'll be using [Teachable Machine](https://teachablemachine.withgoogle.com/) for this example (a web-based tool for creating machine-learning models).
-- It's a web-based tool for creating machine-learning models.
-I'll be showing an image classification example using cats and dogs.
+- I'll be showing an image classification example using cats and dogs.
 - A more business relevant example might be in quality control: identifying good and bad components on a production line.

 # The demo

-- Train a machine learning model using [Teachable Machine](https://teachablemachine.withgoogle.com/train)
+- Train a machine learning model using [Teachable Machine](https://teachablemachine.withgoogle.com/train/image)
 - Train the model to classify images as cats or dogs using a training dataset
 - Essentially I'm giving some examples of each, and letting the model look for patterns in the data
 - Test the model with different test images and review its classification power

 # First model